OctoPrint/OctoPrint/docs/jsclientlib/users.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.users.saveSettings(name, settings, opts)
+.. js:function:: OctoPrintClient.users.saveSettings(name, settings, opts)

    Save the settings for a user.